Abhijit25Mishra/Input-Control-using-Gesture-Bachelor-s-project-/README.md

 #### Set Up the Camera:

-It initializes the webcam capture using OpenCV (cv2.VideoCapture), setting the camera resolution to 1536x864 pixels.
+It initializes the webcam capture using OpenCV (cv2.VideoCapture), setting the camera resolution.

 #### Initialize Variables: